Influence of atomic modeling on electron capture and shaking processes: Results

-\textit{\rn{54}{Mn}}.
-The first experimental value comes from the weighted mean of two old measurements with quite large uncertainties: $P_L/P_K =$ 0.098 (6) from [\onlinecite{Moler63}] and $P_L/P_K =$ 0.106 (3) from [\onlinecite{Manduchi63}].
-Even if the ``no vacancy'' KLI result seems to be the best prediction, it is difficult to be conclusive.
+The first experimental value comes from the weighted mean of two old measurements with quite large uncertainties: $P_L/P_K =$ 0.098 (6) from Ref. \cite{Moler63} and $P_L/P_K =$ 0.106 (3) from Ref. \cite{Manduchi63}.

-The experimental $P_K$ probability has been determined with measured values listed in [\onlinecite{Bamb77}] and complemented with those in the DDEP evaluation [\onlinecite{DDEP_54Mn}].
-Only two measurements, consistent, do not depend on the fluorescence yield $\omega_K$ and their weighted mean is $P_K =$ 0.901 (6).
-Nine other measurements do depend on $\omega_K$.
-The resulting dataset being discrepant, the uncertainty on their weighted mean has been expanded in order to include the most precise value, leading to $P_K \omega_K =$ 0.253 (6).
-It is interesting to note that the fluorescence yield used in the DDEP evaluation from a semi-empirical fit from Bambynek [\onlinecite{Bamb84}], $\omega_K =$ 0.289 (5), is significantly different to the older experimental value from the same author [\onlinecite{Bamb67om}], $\omega_K =$ 0.2793 (17).
-With the former, one obtains a value of $P_K =$ 0.875 (26) while with the latter, one has the higher value $P_K =$ 0.906 (22).
-Comparing with the first result, it suggests that the correct fluorescence yield is the experimental value, and we have chosen for our comparison the most precise $P_K$ value.
-The FO KLI prediction is in very good agreement, which is definitely not the case for the other two theoretical results.
+The experimental $P_K$ probability has been determined examining the measured values listed in Ref. \cite{Bamb77,DDEP_54Mn}.
+Only two consistent measurements do not depend on the fluorescence yield $\omega_K$(Cr) and we chose for our comparison their weighted mean $P_K =$ 0.901 (6).
+Nine other measurements do depend on $\omega_K$(Cr) because the experimental techniques employed did not allow to detect both the emitted x rays and Auger electrons.
+Their weighted mean is $P_K \omega_K =$ 0.253 (6).
+It is interesting to note that the fluorescence yield $\omega_K \text{(Cr)} =$ 0.289 (5) from a semi-empirical fit from Bambynek \cite{Bamb84} is significantly different from the experimental value $\omega_K \text{(Cr)} =$ 0.2793 (17) from the same author \cite{Bamb67om}.
+Using the former leads to $P_K =$ 0.875 (26) while with the latter, we have deduced a higher value $P_K =$ 0.906 (22).
+This suggests that the correct fluorescence yield should be close to the experimental value.

+BetaShape and KLI $P_K$ probabilities agree well with each other, and are about 2\% lower than the experimental value.
+However, the predictions are in good agreement with the $P_K$ value established with the fluorescence yield from the semi-empirical fit.
+Regarding the $P_L/P_K$ ratio, KLI result is much closer to the experimental value than BetaShape prediction, which is about 8\% higher.